Mohit-0987/To-Do-List-App/README.md

 > **This website can take up to 30 seconds to load initially.
 Please be patient.**

-This delay is because the application is hosted on a free-tier service (like Render or Heroku).
+This delay is because the application is hosted on a free-tier service (render).
 These services put applications to "sleep" after a period of inactivity to conserve resources.
 The first request will "wake up" the application, causing a one-time startup delay.

 ---